 Key Takeaways:

-• OCR is efficient for structured text and enhances document digitization with high accuracy, cost-effectiveness, and improved searchability, but struggles with handwritten or complex texts.
+• OCR is efficient for structured text and enhances document data extraction with high accuracy, cost-effectiveness, and improved searchability, but struggles with handwritten or complex texts.

 • AI excels in learning, handling large data sets, and innovative problem-solving, with the ability to adapt and improve over time, but is costlier and raises ethical concerns.